 - Add cinnamon and cloves and fry for 3-4 seconds.

-- Add green chilies and onions and fry until the onions are light brown in color, stirring frequently.
+- Add green chilies and onions and cook until the onions are light brown in color, stirring frequently.

 - Now add tomatoes and ginger and cook for another minute.
 Stir frequently.

-- Drain the water from the barley and dal and add them to the pressure cooker along with 3 cups of water, salt, and turmeric powder.
+- Drain the water from the barley and dal and add them to the instant pot along with 2 and ½ cups of water, salt, and turmeric powder.
 Stir gently.

 Dido